dustinc555/example-api/README.md

 The api consists of:

 - /physicians Returns all physician objects
-- /physicians/appointments/{id} Returns appointments for the given physician id
+- /physicians/{id}/appointments Returns appointments for the given physician id
+- /physicians/{id}/appointments/add Accepts an array of appointments and generates keys for them